stappersg/vBook/src/term/agent.md

 The MTA is responsible to deliver the mails to the recipients's mail exchange, using the DNS logics.

 A server application that receives mail from the MSA, or from another MTA.
 It will find (through name servers and the DNS) the MX record from the recipient domain's DNS zone in order to know how to transfer the mail.
 It then transfers the mail (with SMTP) to another MTA (which is known as SMTP relaying) or, if the recipient’s server has been reached, to the MDA.

+* A "border MTA" is an MTA that acts as a gateway between the general Internet and the users within an organizational boundary.
+* A "delivery MTA" (or Mail Delivery Agent or MDA) is an MTA that actually enacts delivery of a message to a user's inbox or other final delivery.
+* An "intermediate MTA" is any MTA that is not a delivery MTA and is also not the first MTA to handle the message.

 ## MDA (Mail Delivery Agent)